EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

 # How To Train an Object Detection Classifier for Multiple Objects Using TensorFlow (GPU) on Windows 10

 ## Brief Summary
 This repository is a tutorial for how to use TensorFlow's Object Detection API to train an object detection classifier for multiple objects on Windows 10, 8, or 7.
 (It will also work on Linux-based OSes with some minor changes.)
-It was written using TensorFlow version 1.5, but will also work for TensorFlow 1.6
+It was originally written using TensorFlow version 1.5, but will also work for newer versions of TensorFlow.

+Last updated: 4/7/2018 with TensorFlow v1.7
+Changes: Added Cython to list of packages to install in Section 2d.
+Removed instructions to add PYTHONPATH to PATH in Section 2e, because it's not needed.

-I also made a YouTube video that walks through this tutorial:
+I also made a YouTube video that walks through this tutorial.
+Any discrepancies between the video and this written tutorial are due to updates required for using newer versions of TensorFlow. **If there are differences between this written tutorial and the video, follow the written tutorial!**

 [![Link to my YouTube video!](https://raw.githubusercontent.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/master/doc/YouTube%20video.jpg)](https://www.youtube.com/watch?v=Rgpfk6eYxJA)